Birth Injury Lawyer

-Ankin Law Offices has extensive knowledge of Illinois personal injury law, including medical malpractice claims, and we have experience handling matters involving a wide range of birth injuries, such as facial paralysis, cerebral palsy and bone fractures.
+Ankin Law has extensive knowledge of Illinois personal injury law, including medical malpractice claims, and we have experience handling matters involving a wide range of birth injuries, such as facial paralysis, cerebral palsy and bone fractures.
 If you or your child has suffered from facial paralysis, contact our office today to discuss your legal rights and remedies.

 Illinois Cerebral Palsy Lawyers